SVProgressHUD/SVProgressHUD/README.md

 + (void)showWithStatus:(NSString*)string maskType:(SVProgressHUDMaskType)maskType;
 ```

-If you'd like the HUD to reflect the progress of a task, use:
+If you'd like the HUD to reflect the progress of a task, use one of these:

 ```objective-c
 + (void)showProgress:(CGFloat)progress;